These dudes gonna mess up your whole day.note Åsgårdsreien (The Ride of Asgard) by Peter Nicolai Arbo (1872).

 Sometimes the Hunt was hunting the dead or dying with the purpose of taking them to the afterlife, such as the Norse version which was led by Odin or the Welsh version led by Gwynn ap Nudd.
 A Greek version is said to have been led by Hecate or Artemis.
 Some medieval regions were led by Diana — though interestingly enough, not in any region where Diana had been worshipped historically.note There's only one goddess mentioned in the New Testament, and it's Diana; folklorists consider it the most likely source.
 The other huntsmen were often the dead or hapless mortals swept up into the hunt for all eternity.
 This was later adapted by Christianity as being led by Satan, Herodias, Habundia (?), or sometimes a localized huntsman figure like the English Herne the Hunter, the French Hellequin, or the German Hans von Hackelbernd, with the other huntsmen or witches being the damned and the hounds themselves being the souls of unbaptized children.

 Other times, the Hunt was made up of The Fair Folk.
 This version, also known as the Fairy Raed, tends to be led by a bare-chested man with an antlered deer skull for a head.
+In Norway, it was said that the hunt brought luck to the place where it rested.
+Certain farms had such legends connected to them.

 Modern versions of the Wild Hunt tend to be as varied as the source, but they usually involve a spectral hunter mounted on an unearthly horse, usually accompanied by an equally unearthly host and hounds.